Table of Contents

 First Steps (ISO/Centos)

 We recommend using the Pandora FMS Appliance CD because it is the quickest and easiest method for intermediate users.
-For further information about alternative installin methods, read the Pandora FMS Installation chapter .
+For further information about For more information on Metaconsole installation methods, please refer to the following chapter: Pandora FMS Installation chapter .

 The more systems you want to monitor, the more resources (CPU, memory, disk speed) you will have to assign to the Pandora FMS server.